 For the employee who talks a lot about their cat

 Cat parents love nothing more than thoughtful gifts for their feline friends.
 We recommend this Rio-approved tunnel, which promises hours of entertainment.
-Plus, it folds down flat, so it can be stored in even the smallest of apartments.
+It folds down flat, so the toy can be stored in even the smallest of apartments.

 For the employee who’s a night owl

 Here’s a cool-person-approved desk lamp with a neat, retro look that helps it stand out.
 A swiveling head makes it easy to adjust the light, no matter the hour.

 For the employee that’s always cold

 A cozy throw blanket can help with that office-building-air-conditioning chill.
 This one looks more expensive than it is, thanks to the handsome pom-pom trim.

 For the employee that’s always hot

 This compact-yet-powerful fan “moves a boatload of air,” according to one enthusiastic reviewer.
 It also has a tiny footprint, which means it won’t take up too much precious real estate on their desk.